fnrg-nfv/backup-deep/doc/readme.md

 - SFC and its stand-by are coupled, they should be placed together;
 - Consider the damage of the stand-by instance.

+## Some considerations

+- Self-transition caused by failed placement: introduce negative reward to punish this transition;
+- Discontinuous transition:

 ## Resources

 - **Nodes**: Computing resource;